Progressive groups plan nationwide protests over Mueller report release

 It’s unclear how many people will actually turn out at the protests, but thousands have RSVP'd online to attend to TrumpIsNotAboveTheLaw.org, including more than 16,000 who signed up to protest outside the White House.

 This week’s protests are also intended to raise public awareness about more critical information in the full, 400-page report at a time when many Americans appear confused about its contents.
-Nadler has scheduled votes on Wednesday for several subpoenas, including the entire Mueller report and underlying documents, as well as five Trump advisers who may have critical information and underlying documents.
+Nadler has scheduled votes on Wednesday for several subpoenas, including the entire Mueller report and underlying documents, as well as five Trump advisers who may have critical information.